-This property determines whether or not the component should instruct the server to use a clean session when it connects.
+This property determines whether or not the class should instruct the server to use a clean session when it connects.
 (Note that this property must be set to the desired value before calling Connect.)

 Setting CleanSession to False before connecting will cause the server to re-associate any previously stored state data for the current ClientId.
-The server will also save any state data that exists when the component is disconnected.
+The server will also save any state data that exists when the class is disconnected.